lsoares/selenium-testing-library/README.md

 - I'd likely introduce bugs
 - I wouldn't get library updates easily

-(check git history to view the old approach)
+Check git history to view the old approach.

 With the new approach (an adapter/wrapper), I learned a lot about Selenium, the Testing Library, and publishing a Kotlin library.